okfn/handbook/text/courses/common-misconceptions.rst

   </div>

 Economists recognise this and have added another value.
 The “ `GINI-Coefficient`_ ” tells you something about the distribution of income.
-The “GINI-Coefficient is a little complicated to calculate and beyond the scope of this basic introduction.
+The “GINI-Coefficient"" is a little complicated to calculate and beyond the scope of this basic introduction.
 However, it is worth knowing it exists.
 A lot of information gets lost when we only calculate an average.
 Keep your eyes peeled as you read the news and browse online.

 .. _GINI-Coefficient: http://en.wikipedia.org/wiki/Gini_coefficient